-Drago ends up at her feet in the confusion and demands to see Dan after class for bringing ‘marbles’ to school.
+Drago ends up at her feet in the confusion, and she demands to see Dan after class for bringing ‘marbles’ to school.

 Maybe I did have worse teachers than I thought because so many teachers would take stuff and either not give it back until the end of school or even keep it until the end of the semester.
 And you didn’t even have to be playing with it half the time – Just knowing you had it was enough to get it taken away.

 Also, Drago’s at fault for this?!
 Really!?
 You’re the one who, despite being supposedly scared to death of your teacher (and, hey, she didn’t do anything about the fact that he didn’t do his homework either.
-What kind of benign ‘evil’ teacher are you trying to pawn off?) decided it would be a good idea to start scrubbing your Bakugan ball (alright, this is just getting silly) in the middle of class just because it got a little mussed up on the floor.
+What kind of benign ‘evil’ teacher are you trying to pawn off?) decided it would be a good idea to start scrubbing your Bakugan Ball in the middle of class just because it got a little mussed up on the floor.
 Then you decided it would be a good idea to burst out in the middle of the lecture trying to get your friends to listen to Drago, who didn’t even have a chance to try and speak after that.

 Not to mention that the first time you tried to get it to speak, you were basically giving him commands like a dog.
 You’re a douche, Dan…..Hm…If my nickname for Ash from Pokemon when he’s being an idiot is Dumbash, I hereby dub thee DanDaDouche.

 Every frame of animation that includes her face and every second of hearing her voice makes me hate her even more.
 What’s even worse is, while everyone else is mispronouncing Bakugan as Back-oo-gahn, she’s mispronouncing it as Bah-koo-gan (like can).
+For the record, it’s supposed to be ‘Bah-koo-gahn.’
 Alice explains that Masquerade is going all around challenging many brawlers and he takes their Bakugan if they lose to him.
 Runo pathetically admits that he took her Haos Terrorclaw.